Part of Applied System Dynamics - Communication & prediction

 Under system pressure, choice becomes narrower.
 Your system may more quickly explain, defend, please, give in, control, shut down or withdraw.

-Input → pressure signal → activation → lower capacity → protective response
+Input → pressure signal → activation → less choice space → automatic output / protective response

-A response in communication is not always free choice.
-Sometimes it is protection under pressure.
+A reaction in communication is not always free choice.
+Sometimes it is automatic output under pressure.

-Behind communication patterns, there are often operating rules.
+Behind communication patterns there are often operating rules / learned system logic.

-These rules determine which behavior feels safe or necessary.
+These rules and routes determine which behavior or output feels safe, necessary or logical.

 Examples: